 The Columbus advantage includes access to cutting-edge research through Ohio State, strong insurance networks, and a growing healthcare infrastructure.
-We leverage these local strengths while providing the personalized, accessible care that makes the difference in your daily quality of life.
+At AndHealth, we build on these local strengths to provide personalized, accessible care that improves your daily quality of life—while keeping costs manageable through our insurance network.

 Franklinton Central – Columbus